 For restaurant information, please visit their official website – Jardan Kod Krsta

-I cannot believe I paid €8 for whipped cream.
+I cannot believe that I paid €8 for whipped cream.
 I do not even like whipped cream.
-I can do a little but not a whole bowl of it.
-This looked nothing like the menu photo although it did have everything listed, just not in the same proportions.
+I can do a little, but not a whole bowl of it.
+This looked nothing like the menu photo, although it did have everything listed, just not in the same proportions.
 I suppose that you could argue it both ways really, which to me is amusing.
 I did not return it, I just ate it and learned a lesson.

-You can actually see where the ice cream ends and where the whipped cream starts.
-This was not the first time I was given more cheap whipped cream than dessert and it makes me laugh just thinking of it.
-I had a similar instance in Budapest, with an all whipped cream dessert → What I ate in HUNGARY – A Food Journal
+You can actually see where the ice cream ends, and where the whipped cream starts.
+This was not the first time I was given more cheap whipped cream than dessert, and it makes me laugh just thinking of it.
+I had a similar instance in Hungary, with an all whipped cream dessert → What I ate in HUNGARY – A Food Journal

 Casper Bar in Budva

 Sometimes I do get lucky and stumble upon a cool place like Casper Bar.
 That is how it happened though, I stumbled upon it.
 I was walking through Old Town, and saw an outdoor café surrounded by trees and a rock wall.
 It was enchanting.

 This was the ultimate sandwich for under €5- Stuffed toasted bread with Bloody Mary butter, prosciutto, and cheese plus a side salad.

 For location and bar information, please visit their Facebook page – Casper Bar